QbikEdge/QbikEdge/README.md

 <div class="centered" align="center">

-# Welcome!
+# 👋 Welcome

 Hi there!
-I'm Muaz, a passionate developer.
+I'm Muaz, a passionate developer. 💻
 I am a life time student.
 Always learning new technologies and things.
 Welcome to my world!

-### My Philosophy
+### 🧠 My Philosophy

 Always try to make the best out of what you have.
 Never stop learning and always keep an eye on the future.

-### About Me
+### 🤓 About Me

 I enjoy building things and solving problems through code.
 I'm always eager to learn new technologies and collaborate on interesting projects.